-- 6.15 Under the NPPF, Neighbourhood Plans have the opportunity to designate Local Green Spaces which are of particular importance to them.
+- 6.21 Under the NPPF, Neighbourhood Plans have the opportunity to designate Local Green Spaces which are of particular importance to them.
 This will afford protection from development other than in very special circumstances.
-Paragraph 77 of the NPPF says that Local Green Spaces should only be designated: - "where the green space is in reasonably close proximity to the community it serves; - where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - where the green area concerned is local in character and is not an extensive tract of land." - 6.16 The following areas are considered to fulfil all of the criteria of the NPPF:
+Paragraph 77 of the NPPF says that Local Green Spaces should only be designated: - "where the green space is in reasonably close proximity to the community it serves; - where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - where the green area concerned is local in character and is not an extensive tract of land." - The NPPF also states that, "The Local Green Space designation will not be appropriate for most green areas or open space..." and Planning Policy Guidance adds: "If land is already protected by designation, then consideration should be given to whether any additional local benefit would be gained by designation as Local Green Space"9. - 6.23 The following areas are considered to fulfil all of the criteria of the NPPF: